sb2702/webcodecs-fundamentals/src/content/docs/media-bunny/intro.md

 | Encoded  Audio      | `EncodedAudioChunk`    |  `EncodedAudioPacket`    |

-These are mostly comparabe, and you can easily convert between the two using the following methods
+These are mostly comparable, and you can easily convert between the two using the following methods

 |            | WebCodecs -> MediaBunny  | Mediabunny-> WebCodecs |
 | --------   | -------- | ------- |